This post may contain affiliate links, full disclosure here.

 Use a 100 percent cotton loosely woven material, rip it up, and stuff it inside.
 Place the tin over a bed of hot coals until it no longer smokes.
 Allow it to sit until the coals have dissipated.
 You’ll have your char cloth to carry in your BOB after you open it.

 In a survival situation, having a tried and proven fire starter might mean the difference between life and death.
 It will be much easier to light a fire if you have a decent fire starter.
+You can make fire starters in so many different ways but my favorite is to save my dryer lint and stuff my empty toilet paper rolls with them.

 Waterproof matches are ideal for those spending time outside and building their own fires, as they may be used even in damp and freezing conditions.
+Here is how you can DIY your own waterproof matches.

 Tin Can Stove